-^{} Member of the Board and Audit Committee since April 12, 2024
+^{} Member of the Audit Committee until April 12, 2024.
+Member of the Human Resources and Remuneration Committee since April 12, 2024

 The Board carries out an annual self-evaluation of its operations and working methods.

 The Board of Directors had 20 meetings in 2024.
 The attendance rate was 99%.